 Burlais Primary School opened in September 2012.
 It is an amalgamation of the old Manselton and Cwmbwrla Primary Schools.
 The school serves a well-defined and established area within the City and County of Swansea.
 Opened in September 2015, our new building is a purpose-built, modern 21st Century School.
 The school's grounds consist of two hard playground areas, grassed areas, a purpose-built pond and an orchard area.
 The school is also able to use the amenities provided within Cwmbwrla Park.
 Mainstream pupils are drawn from both private and local authority housing, which make up the catchment area.
-In addition to the mainstream classes in the school, there are two classes in the Specialist Teaching Facility, which cater for pupils with significant speech, language and communication difficulties.
-Pupils attending our STF are mainly drawn from schools in the eastern part of the city.
+In addition to the mainstream classes in the school, there are two classes in the Specialist Teaching Facility, which cater for pupils with Social Communication with Speech and Language Difficulties (SC and SL).